HassanRehman11/FuzzyMatchingPhonemes/README.md

-# Phonetic Based Fuzzy Matching of Quranic Verse in Distributed Environment
+# Phonetic Based Fuzzy Matching of Quranic Verse in PySpark
 Developed using PySpark